 Note that we are now supporting using OpenOCD on Windows 10 with Darsena.
 We build OpenOCD using Cygwin and invoke it in a Cygwin bash shell.
-We are working on the documentation including the OpenOCD patches we created.
+We provide documentation to Build and Run OpenOCD on Windows 10 with Cygwin .

 We recommend that you become familiar with the Darsena Hardware Specification and leave it open while reading this document.

 - Getting Ready

 - Choosing the Right Connectors

 - Developing with the Kinetis K02